sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 **Ordinary**

-The texts of the Mass that do not change; namely, the Kyrie, the Gloria,  Credo,  Sanctus,  Benedictus, and Agnus Dei.
+The texts of the Mass that do not change, that are the same at every Mass; namely, the Kyrie, Gloria, Credo, Sanctus, Benedictus, and Agnus Dei.

 **Gregorian chant**